 Function, Role and Task

 Enterprise Architects, in short, are the designers of complex structures, like systems, that continuously change.
 They are also the supervisors of the realization of these systems.
-Preferably they are even the program manager or project manager of this transformation program.
+Preferably, they are the program manager or project manager of this transformation program.

 There are many different types of enterprise architects in organizations, but they all have in common that they (should) design systems: Enterprise Architects design enterprise systems, IT Architects design IT systems, Solution Architects design architectural integral solutions, and so on.